ScottClaessens/religionWellbeing/README.md

 across individual wellbeing items and individual countries.
 How does the interaction effect fare across individual wellbeing items?
-Figure 7 supports the hypothesised positive interaction effect for most individual wellbeing items, including general satisfaction with health, energy for everyday life, satisfaction with sleep, ability to perform daily living activities, ability to concentrate, acceptance of bodily appearance, satisfaction with oneself, frequency of negative feelings, satisfaction with personal relationships, and satisfaction with sex life.
-However, we find that the interaction effect is negative for wellbeing items capturing pain, medical dependence, and mobility, and for others the 95% credible interval includes zero.
+Figure 7 supports the hypothesised positive interaction effect for most individual wellbeing items.
+However, we find that the interaction effect is negative for wellbeing items capturing pain, medical dependence, and mobility.
+We also find that the 95% credible intervals include zero for the items “How would you rate your quality of life?” and “How satisfied are you with the support you get from your friends?”.

 ![](README_files/figure-gfm/f1.3.2-1.svg)<!-- -->